How long will my MRV fee be valid?

 I need to renew or apply for a nonimmigrant visa.
 How can I get an appointment?

 Please continue to monitor the USTravelDocs.com website for appointment availability.
-Due to high demand, we are experiencing extended wait times across all visa categories, including Interview Waiver renewal appointments.
-We are not yet able to reopen routine B1/B2 visa processing.
-We hope to start processing B1/B2 renewals in January, and will provide more information about in-person B1/B2 appointments in the coming months.
+We have now resumed routine B1/B2 processing, however due to high demand, we are experiencing extended wait times across all visa categories.
 Applicants with an urgent need to travel should follow the instructions at https://www.ustraveldocs.

 My immediate family member is a U.S. citizen or LPR.
 Since they are not subject to the vaccination requirement, do I still have to be vaccinated?